 - Continue stirring the soap until smooth and no pieces are left.
 Once that happens, remove the measuring cup from the stovetop and dry off the bottom.
 The measuring cup will be hot, so make sure to have towels and pot holders nearby.
 Turn off the stove.

-- If you are making all of the same soap, you can add you essential oils, optional skin enhancers and optional skin exfoliators directly to the melted soap based in your measuring cup.
-For 1 pound of soap base, I would suggest using 35-45 drops of essential oils.
-Then you can 1-2 teaspoons of each skin enhancer or exfoliator.
+- If you are making all of the same soap, then you can add you essential oils, optional skin enhancers and optional skin exfoliators directly to the melted soap based in your measuring cup.
+For 1 pound of soap base, plan to use 80-100 drops of essential oils.
+Then you can a total of 5-10 teaspoons of select skin enhancer or exfoliator.
+I always start with the smaller amounts, and then add more if needed.
 Mix the soap, essential oils, skin enhancers and/or exfoliators well.
 Then pour into your soap molds of choice.
+I find that this makes around 5 bars of soap, depending on the molds you use.

-- If you are making different types of soap, you can pour the soap into the molds first.
-Then add 8 drops of essential oils into each soap mold.
-If using a skin enhancer or skin exfoliator in your recipe, add 1/4 teaspoon to each soap mold and stir gently.
+- If you are making different types of soap, then you can pour the soap into the molds first.
+Then add 15-20 drops of essential oils into each soap mold.
+If using a skin enhancer or skin exfoliator in your recipe, then add 1-2 teaspoons to each soap mold and stir gently.
 You will either need to have all your supplies ready to go at once or work on one bar of soap at a time, so your melted soap doesn't start to harder.
-If this happens, you can put it back in the double boiler for a few minutes to melt the soap again.
+If this happens, then you can put it back in the double boiler for a few minutes to melt the soap again.

 - Leave the soap in the molds for several hours to overnight.
 I find the soap is usually ready after a few hours, but I like to leave it overnight to be sure it has hardened.
 Peel the molds back slowly and gently, so the soap comes out clean and beautiful.